How to Get a US Business Visa

 Taking professional advice will help ensure the documentation provides more than sufficient proof of eligibility and avoid delays through requests for further information.

-While it is advisable to arrive in good time, note that you will not allowed access into the Embassy 30 minutes before your scheduled appointment time.
+While it is advisable to arrive in good time, note that you will not be allowed access into the Embassy 30 minutes before your scheduled appointment time.
 In all, you will be in the Embassy for 2-3 hours.

-During the interview you will be asked questions by the officer adjudicating your application.
+During the interview, you will be asked questions by the officer adjudicating your application.
 These typically only last a few minutes, unless your application is more complex or there are issues or queries about the evidence.

 As well as the interview, you will also have your fingerprints taken.